 The VolkswagenFoundation funds a series of two summer schools entitled “Earth Surface Dynamics – Understanding Processes at the Earth’s Vulnerable Skin” led by apl.
 Prof. Dr. Martin H. Trauth, together with nine instructors from Germany, United Kingdom, and Ethiopia.
-The application is now open, the deadline is 1 October 2017.
 Download the summer school 2018 flyer.

 The series of two consecutive summer schools about the Earth’s Dynamic Surface is targeting a group of 25 doctoral students from geosciences, environmental sciences and related fields such as biology, chemistry, and physics, aiming (1) to improve their skills to understand the complex interaction of the processes shaping the Earth’s surface at different temporal and spatial scales, (2) to monitor, model and predict the results of these interactions, and (3) to identify and mitigate risks of natural and human-caused interference in these processes in an interdisciplinary and intercultural environment.

 The two summer schools each comprise three modules with each module covering a week, taking place at different locations in Germany.
 These locations are representative of typical settings for Earth surface processes, from the coast to lowlands and from continental rifts to high mountains.
 The first set of modules will focus on types of signals and noise commonly encountered at the Earth’s surface, and methods of acquiring, processing and analyzing data with non-destructive physical surveying methods.
 The second set of modules will be about the examination and modeling of the processes underlying the data collected at the Earth’s surface.